-Instrument software often lags in user experience.
+Instrument software often lags in user experience, which can impact user adoption.
 The vendors are increasingly more aware of this, and we can see advances.
 Among the technical features, there is a trend of integration with other software, ELN or LIMS.
 Some vendors are also providing their cloud platforms, which are handy when there is an ecosystem of instruments.

 Middleware and Robotic Process Automation (RPA)

 Middleware is an application that sits between two other applications and facilitates integration between them.
 Laboratory middleware takes care of data exchange between different systems, such as instruments, ELN, LIMS, and data analysis applications.
 Laboratory middleware is usually a platform that needs to be customized for a specific laboratory.
 This results in high costs of implementation.
 This could be simplified with higher adoption of laboratory data standards, such as SiLA and AniML.

 RPA is a type of software used for automating repetitive computer tasks, freeing up laboratory technicians’ time.
 It is often used in automated testing of applications, but recently it is used for business processes as well.
 RPA can be programmed in a way to perform the function of laboratory middleware.
 More importantly, it can be used for follow-up data processing, such as data extraction, data formatting, and reporting.
 The benefit, besides higher efficiency, is also maintenance of data integrity throughout the whole process, which eliminates the need for additional integrity reviews and ensures data security.
 Best known commercial solutions are UIPath, Blue Prism, and Automation Anywhere.
 Notable open-source solutions are Robotic Framework Foundation, TagUI, and Taskt.